scottnonnenberg/blog/pages/posts/2016-07-25-hands-on-with-circleci-and-node-js.md

 Because each statement underneath the 'override' key will be run with their own environment variables, they'll use the default (very old) version of Node.js.
 To fix that you'll need to use the `nvm use 6 &&` syntax for every command or set the default with `nvm alias default 6`.

 It's also worth noting that CircleCI will auto-detect your project type, so you don't even need a `circle.yml`.
 But you probably want to at least choose your Node.js version.
-To do just that, you can set the default node version in your `circle.yml` like this:
+To update the default `node` and `npm` available on the machine, you can set the default node version in your `circle.yml` like this:

 ```yaml
 machine: